-There’s a 10-year difference in the life expectancy of non-Indigenous versus Indigenous Australians, with overall health and education being the largest contributing factors.
+There is a 10-year difference in the life expectancy of non-Indigenous versus Indigenous Australians.
+With many contributing factors, overall health and education are the largest.

 Menzies School of Research and Charles Darwin University collaborated to create the Bridging the Gap Foundation, to create awareness about this 10-year gap, and raise funds to help close the gap.

-KWPX was tasked with taking the Foundation’s core message and getting it to the right people, at the right time, through the right channels.
+Kwpx was tasked with taking the Foundation’s core message and ensuring it reached the right people, at the right time, through the right channels.

 We created a highly emotive film, supported on digital channels with a content-rich website.